mr-scott32/OOP-Tutorials/ReadMe.md

 The indicated time for this is 10 weeks (approx 30 hours) and this includes some form of an assessment task.

+This is a 10 week unit of work.

 Lesson 1 Revisting Lists, Arrays and Dictionaries Lesson 2 Intro to Classes and Modules
 Lesson 3 Using Methods